AbeelLab/emu/README.md

 Documentation and test run: see sections below:

 Citation:
-We have recently submitted a manuscript of Emu to the ISMB 2015 Conference Proceedings.
+we have recently submitted a manuscript of Emu to the ISMB 2015 Conference Proceedings.
 For temporary citation, cite our published extended abstract (www.biomedcentral.com/1471-2105/16/S2/A8/abstract).

 # Getting Started
 ## Installing Emu